ocaml-community/utop/README.md

 =====================================

 utop is an improved toplevel for OCaml.
 It can run in a terminal or in Emacs.
-It supports line edition, history, real-time and context sensitive completion, colors, and more.
+It supports line editing, history, real-time and context sensitive completion, colors, and more.

 It integrates with the tuareg and typerex modes in Emacs.